Black-Eyed Pea Hummus with Olive Oil and Sumac (Video)

 The BEST Slow Cooker Recipes with Black Eyed Peas ~ Slow Cooker or Pressure Cooker

 New Year’s Day Smoky Black-Eyed Pea Dip from Salad in a Jar

 Black-Eyed Pea Dip for a New Year from Homesick Texan

 Black-Eyed Pea Salsa from The Pioneer Woman Cooks

 Cheesy Black-Eyed Pea Dip from Recipe Girl

-- 2 tsp. garlic puree or minced garlic
+- 2 tsp. garlic minced garlic

 - 6 T fresh-squeezed lemon juice (or slightly less if you’re not that into lemon)